SitecorePowerShell/Book/libraries-and-scripts.md

 **Session Persistency**

 * **PersistentSessionId** (Persistent Session ID) : Context scripts using this ID will execute in a single session and be reused; leaving empty will cause the session to be discarded after execution.
+This value should be used for rules requesting the session ID.